-Our dessert today is Punjabi in nationality but loved internationally.
-Gajar ka Halwa is made at weddings and parties, but I’m not waiting for someone to get married or throw a party to have this delight.
+Gajar Ka Halwa or Gajar Halwa, our dessert today is Punjabi (Indian) in nationality but loved internationally.
+Gajar ka Halwa is made at weddings and on special occasions, but I’m not waiting for someone to get married or throw a party to have this delight.

-I crave for it often and no one can blame me.
-It’s amazing how you take a vegetable like carrot and make an awesome dessert out of it.
-This creamy in texture, rich, and sophisticated delicacy is now diabetic friendly and with less calories 🙂
+It’s amazing how you turn a vegetable like a carrot to awesome tasting dessert.
+This creamy in texture, rich, and sophisticated delicacy is now diabetic friendly and with fewer calories.

 - 2 cups grated carrot